ainekeenan/ComputerWordle/README.md

 A very simple wordle clone in C.
 It doesn't uses any cursor movement instructions or OS dependent functions.

-It compiles in Borland Turbo C++ and runs under DOS.

 ## Quick introduction to Wordle